grace-notes/website/contents/topics/life-of-christ.md

 will become a pool and the thirsty ground springs of water; in the haunt of jackals, its resting place, grass becomes reeds and rushes.”

-- Isaiah 65:25, “‘The wolf and the lamb will graze together, and the lion will eat straw like the ox; and dust will be the serpent’s food.
+-- Isaiah 65:25, “‘The wolf and the lamb will graze together, and the lion will eat straw like the ox; and dust will be the serpent’s food.
 They will do no evil or harm in all My holy mountain,’ says the Lord.”

-· And all this in spite of man being sinful - yes, still sinful.
+&bull; And all this in spite of man being sinful - yes, still sinful.
 The human body will remain the same in that the sin nature is transmitted, and babies are still born spiritually dead.

 (c) The people of the millennium.

-· The millennium begins with the 144,000 surviving Jews who were the remnant of the tribulation,
+&bull; The millennium begins with the 144,000 surviving Jews who were the remnant of the tribulation,

-- Isaiah 10:20-22, “(20) Now in that day the remnant of Israel, and those of the house of Jacob who have escaped, will never again rely on the one who struck them, but will truly rely on the Lord, the Holy One of Israel.
+-- Isaiah 10:20-22, “(20) Now in that day the remnant of Israel, and those of the house of Jacob who have escaped, will never again rely on the one who struck them, but will truly rely on the Lord, the Holy One of Israel.
 (21) A remnant will return, the remnant of Jacob, to the